s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 The m:n relation (many to many) is the only relation that cannot be directly established between two database tables.
 We need an extra mapping table in the middle that resolves the m:n relation into two 1:n relations and holds the foreign keys of both sides.
-Luckily Silverstripe does that for you and you don't have to think about that when modelling the database.
+Luckily Silverstripe CMS does that for you, and you don't have to think about that when modelling the database.

-### Classic relation
+### Basic relation

 All you need is to define `$many_many` and `$belongs_many_many` on both ends of the relation.
 If you have e.g. blog posts you want to be tagged, each blog post can have many tags, and each tag can have many blog posts.
 A typical use